 Earth’s crust floats on this hot molten interior and moves around as tectonic plates.
 We experience the collision of plates as earth quakes.
 Earth has a vast supply of surface water that, at least away from the polar regions, doesn’t freeze.
 Some of this water is absorbed into the atmosphere as clouds and we experience it as rain.
 The air we breath is not nothing; it is a gas.
 And the movements of Earth, combined with changes in atmospheric pressure and surface contours, cause a stirring of the air that we experience as wind.

-This fluid Earth has all the ingredients of life and it has produced life abundantly—all the life celebrated in the first chapter of Genesis.
-Theories of evolution have given us a different picture and a longer timetable for the emergence and development of life than the theological statements in Genesis 1.
-But roughly from single-cells to multi-celled plants and animals, from watery depths to swamps to land, from swimming and crawling to walking, life has sprung forth from Earth.
-Some of us would affirm that however it evolved it is by the creative word of God and for God’s good pleasure.
-God pronounced this life-filled world as “very good.”
-At the apex of this creative process came humankind, created in the image of God (Genesis 1:24)—but from the earth itself (Genesis 2:8).
+Theories of evolution have given us a different picture and a longer timetable for the emergence and development of life than the theological statements in Genesis 1 and 2.
+But roughly from single-cells to multi-celled plants and animals, from watery depths to swamps to land, from swimming and crawling to walking, life has sprung forth abundantly from Earth.
+Some of us would affirm that however it evolved the universe exists by the creative word of God and for God’s good pleasure.
+God pronounced this life-filled Earth as “very good.”
+At the apex of this creative process came humankind, created in the image of God (Genesis 1:24)—but from Earth itself (Genesis 2:8).
 There is nothing in Earth, or in Earth’s star, our sun, that, materially speaking, is not in our bodies.
 Well do we call our planet “Mother Earth.”
 We are materially a part of it, and also a part of the plants and animals that are also of Earth.